Well hello stranger!

 Since joining the Infusio and Stem Cell groups last month, I received several emails, messages, and comments.
 I’ve made a separate post that you can read the questions and answers here.

-The question I probably get the most is if I believe remission is possible for everyone.
+The question I probably get the most is if I believe healing from Lyme is possible for everyone.

-Yes, I believe remission from Lyme and co-infections is possible for everyone.
+Yes, I believe healing from Lyme and co-infections is possible for everyone.

 It takes some people longer than others but I think it is possible.
 The human body is amazing and it wants to function optimally.

-I will say it again, I truly believe remission for everyone is possible, I believe it takes a multifaceted approach.
-Finding a knowledgeable Lyme literate doctor, following the principles recommended by Dr. Kruse, and possibly receiving treatment at Infusio or Medigrun can get you there!
+I will say it again, I truly believe healing for everyone is possible, I believe it takes a multifaceted approach.
+Finding a knowledgeable Lyme literate doctor, following the principles recommended by Dr. Kruse, and possibly receiving treatment at Infusio or Villa Medigrun can get you there!

 For myself and fellow Lyme peeps, I’m an excited for what the future holds!
 Wishing you healing and long term health!